Skrimpton/tkinter-dot-desktop-file-editor/README.md

 .desktop-file editor using configparser and tkinter

 This is not a good tool.
-This is to test out stuff and map problems with backend stuff, my logic, and or tkinter.
+This is to test out stuff and map problems with backend stuff, my logic, and/or tkinter.

 It can edit, but handling edits of the key (left side fields) is bad and disallows saving under at least one safe condition (to avoid key-clobbering).